-Almost every WordPress user is aware of the fact that WordPress as a CMS is wide and offers endless possibilities to create almost any type of website including eCommerce website.
+Almost every WordPress user is aware of the fact that WordPress as a CMS is wide and offers endless possibilities to create almost any type of website including an eCommerce website.
 But they are usually not aware of differences between an online store and an online marketplace.

 An online store, on one hand, is typically made for one vendor to sell his products or services, while on the other hand, the marketplace is a collection of various online stores with many vendors selling their products and services.

 With a marketplace creation, one sets up a system in which vendors can create their accounts, sell their products and services, make sales and earn income upon each sale.
 A huge marketplace having various vendors such as Amazon can reap massive revenue.
-Let us now start with setting up your own marketplace website.
+Let us now start with setting up your marketplace website.

 Step 1.
 Set up Your Ecommerce Website With WordPress

 Firstly, you will be required to purchase a domain name and hosting account.
-You will not need a regular web hosting but a service that offers WooCommerce hosting as WooCommerce is the core plugin that will be used in creating a store.
+You will not need regular web hosting but a service that offers WooCommerce hosting as WooCommerce is the core plugin that will be used in creating a store.

 Once you have purchased a hosting account and set up WordPress and WooCommerce plugin installed on it which your hosting provider will do.

-By default, WooCommerce offers settings for a single vendor website, so with just one plugin installed you cannot allow more than one vendor to create his store and add their own products and services to your store.
+By default, WooCommerce offers settings for a single vendor website, so with just one plugin installed you cannot allow more than one vendor to create his store and add their products and services to your store.

 So, now let’s move forward with converting your online store to a marketplace website.